 What Krishna describes is a state, a condition, of the mind, not a veneer of speech and action that may mask just the opposite of what he describes.
 As my beloved friend, Swami Sivananda, put on the wall of the satsang hall as a motto and had printed on pencils he gave out: BE good; DO good.
 First we must be what we aspire to; then we can act truthfully and positively.
 In the West we continually get cause and effect reversed, thinking that if we act and speak in a certain way it will make us what we appear to be.
 That is terribly wrong.
 We must get to the root of things, to the consciousness of which the mind is an instrument.
 We must practice tapasya of mind.

-“This threefold tapasya practiced with the highest faith by men who are not desirous of fruits and are steadfast, they regard as sattwic” (17:17).
 There are some key words we should look at in this verse to appreciate its profound meaning.

 Shraddhaya paraya, highest faith, means mumukshutwa: intense desire or yearning for liberation (moksha).
 This is the sole basis for sattwic tapasya, the primary trait of a sattwic spiritual aspirant.

 Although tapasya accomplishes many things in the life and mind of a tapaswin (one who engages in tapasya), not the least of them is intense purification and opening of higher faculties of awareness.
 All those aspects of sattwic tapasya are but the means to the single end: liberation of the spirit.
 Thus it is called aphalakankshibhir–without desire for personal gain (fruit) in the egoic sense, though of course moksha is the supreme attainment (paramartha).